archlinuxarm/PlugUI/README.markdown

 	Returns: json|binary file (depending on the command)

-	Details: File list is sandboxed inside /media by path standardization followed by regex matching, all requested paths are relative to that directory.
-This may change in the future.
+	Details: File list is sandboxed inside /media by path standardization followed by regex matching.
+			 All requested paths are relative to that directory, this may change in the future.
+			 All returned sizes are in bytes.
+			 Files without any extension will not have a 'type' property, check its length before using.

 ####Directory list